TheFanatr/yeetclub-android/README.md

 ## 1.0 Team & Past Contributors

 * <a href="https://github.com/santafebound/">Martin Erlic</a>
-* Come join "us", because so far this team of me is not actually team of "we!"
-Shoot me an email at info@yeet.club or at submit a pull request.
+* Please, come join us, because so far this team of me is not actually team of "we!"
+Shoot me an email at info@yeet.club for more information or simply submit a pull request.

 <hr>